 STELLA Felix Wonderful!
-He was a talented rock star.
+He was talented.
 He could play all the instruments, sing, dance.
 You name it, he could do it.
 Had audiences begging for him.
 I was sent to show him some humility.
 I was doing okay too, then well . . .